-For example, SE Ranking lead generator helps the digital agencies to get qualified leads by using On-page SEO audit widget installed on their websites.
-All they need is to choose color scheme, add logo and choose the data they want to present to the client.
+For example, SE Ranking lead generator helps digital agencies to get qualified leads by using On-page SEO audit widget installed on their websites.
+All they need is to choose a color scheme, add a logo, and choose the data they want to present to the client.
 Visitors that are ready to give the agency their contact details in exchange for a free on-page SEO audit have a higher chance of converting into paying customers.

 A note to remember: Your offers need to be relevant for the prospect’s place in the buying cycle.